morrisc6/morrisc6/README.md

 - Experience working in teams designing software and prototyping
 - Neat and organized writing style, both in communication and documentation
 ---
 Including the two projects below, there are additional course projects listed in the repositories tab above.
 This demonstrates my ability to adhere to guidelines and requirements.
-Two examples of these are below:

 <details>
   <summary>Word Find</summary>